 Please see below for a description of the procedures to follow in the event of a grievance.

-Check your grievance procedure in order to comply with your internal processes.
+Check your grievance procedure in order to comply with your internal processes and handle employee grievances correctly..
 You should also make sure that you comply with the Acas Code of Practice on Disciplinary and Grievances at Work.
 If you unreasonably fail to comply with the Acas Code you will be at risk of compensation being increased by up to 25% in any subsequent Tribunal claim.

 This should be someone impartial that is not involved in the grievance in any way.
 If this is not possible then ideally you should consider using a third party, e.g. an HR Consultant.